imagineeeinc/skafold/README.md

 <h1 align="center">Skafold</h1>
 <h4 align="center">A small html scaffolding library, to build beautiful UI in JavaScript</h4>
-Skafold (speled as the regular Scafold) is meant ot be a unique js libary to build websites by scafolding up using modular bricks.
+Skafold (spelled as the regular Scaffold) is meant to be a unique js library to build websites by scaffolding up using modular bricks.
 Its quite simple as just creating elements in your code to build a nice DOM.
-There are helper functions inplace to also apply changes to the actual dom.
+There are helper functions in place to also apply changes to the actual dom.

 ## Example
 ```js